martinpickering64/carolinegreson.com/content/gallery/monarch-of-the-glen.md

-+++
+---
-commentable = false
+commentable: false
-date = 2020-03-13T14:47:27Z
+date: 2020-03-13T14:47:27Z
-editable = false
+editable: false
-featured = false
+featured: false
-share = false
+share: false
-summary = "Stags prove to be one of the most popular willow sculptures I make.
-They look fantastic in the garden and create an impressive focal point to any situation." tags = ["wildlife"] title = "Monarch of the Glen" type = "project" weight = 500
+summary: "Stags prove to be one of the most popular willow sculptures I make.
+They look fantastic in the garden and create an impressive focal point to any situation."
-[image]
+tags: ["wildlife"]
+title: "Monarch of the Glen"
+type: "project"
+weight: 500
+image:
-caption = "Monarch of the Glen" focal_point = "Smart"
+    caption: "Monarch of the Glen"
+    focal_point: "Smart"
-name = "/uploads/stag-willow-sculpture.jpg"
+    name: "/uploads/stag-willow-sculpture.jpg"
-preview_only = false
+    preview_only: false

-+++
+_template: sculpture

+---
 Stags prove to be one of the most popular willow sculptures I make.
 They look fantastic in the garden and create an impressive focal point to any situation.

 I can make the stag to fit your site so don't worry if this example wont work for you.